Alphonso Davies: Senior

+Player profile

 Style of play

-Although mainly playing as an attacking full back on the left flank, Davies is capable of playing as a wing-back, left midfielder, or winger due to his explosive pace, dribbling, creativity, and crossing ability.
+Although mainly playing as an attacking full back on the left flank, Davies is capable of playing as a wing-back, left midfielder, or winger due to his explosive pace, dribbling, creativity, and crossing ability, which allow him to make overlapping runs and serve as an attacking threat for his teams.
+Although his positional sense has been cited as an area in which he needs to improve, his pace and intelligence allows him to drop back to provide defensive cover for his team, and assist at both ends of the pitch.
 He is considered to be a highly promising young player in the media.

+Reception

+Davies has been widely regarded as one of the best left-backs in the world, with particular praise for his ability to be able to also play as an offensive winger if needed.
+In his early seasons with Bayern he was praised as one of the world's best youth players, being listed on the 2020 IFFHS World Youth Team and finished 3rd in voting for the 2020 Golden Boy award; presented to the best under-21 player in Europe - the highest for a defender.
+Regarded by many as the greatest Canadian player of all time since a young age, he is seen as the "face" of his national side and scored the country's first ever World Cup goal in 2022.
+He is also seen as one of the two best active CONCACAF players worldwide with Christian Pulisic.

 Personal life

 Davies was in a relationship with fellow Canadian Jordyn Huitema, a forward for Paris Saint-Germain and the Canada women's national team starting from September 2017.
 In September 2019, he was fined €20,000 for arriving late to a Bayern practice after visiting Huitema in Paris, and by June 2020, French press were aware that Davies might be interested in having Huitema sign with Bayern's women's side.
 On May 22, 2022, Davies confirmed on social media that he and Huitema had split up.

 Davies is an ambassador for the United Nations High Commissioner for Refugees.
-In April 2020, he played a virtual football match against fellow professional Asmir Begović – who also came to Canada as a child refugee – to raise money for the agency.
+In April 2020, he played a virtual soccer match against fellow professional Asmir Begović – who also came to Canada as a child refugee – to raise money for the agency.

 Davies is a fan of the NHL's Edmonton Oilers.
+Davies serves as a club ambassador with Edmonton BTB SC, with whom he played for a period in his youth.